burwei/sgl/README.md

 To use SimpleGL, developers should know how to develop modern OpenGL.
 [LeanOpenGL.com](https://learnopengl.com/Getting-started/OpenGL) is a good place to get started if one is not so familiar with OpenGL.

-However, developers with Go programming skills might still able to learn some basic OpenGL directly from SimpleGL, since it organizes the code to make it easier to use and understand.
+The good news is, developers with Go programming skills and zero OpenGL knowledge might still able to learn some basic OpenGL directly from SimpleGL, since it organizes the code to make it easier to use and understand.

 The usage introduction contains the contents below:
  - OpenGL program struture